-PROXY STATEMENT 2013 ANNUAL MEETING OF SHAREHOLDERS
+PROXY STATEMENT 2015 ANNUAL MEETING OF SHAREHOLDERS

-This Proxy Statement is furnished to holders of the common stock, par value \$2.00 per share ("Common Stock"), of New Peoples Bankshares, Inc., in connection with the solicitation of proxies by our Board of Directors to be used at the 2013 Annual Meeting of Shareholders (the "Annual Meeting") to be held on Tuesday, May 21, 2013 at 6:00 p.m. at the Abingdon office of New Peoples Bank, 350 West Main Street, Abingdon, Virginia 24210, and any duly reconvened meeting after adjournment thereof.
+This Proxy Statement is furnished to holders of the common stock, par value \$2.00 per share ("Common Stock"), of New Peoples Bankshares, Inc., in connection with the solicitation of proxies by our Board of Directors on behalf of the Company to be used at the 2015 Annual Meeting of Shareholders (the "Annual Meeting") to be held on Tuesday, June 2, 2015 at 6:00 p.m. at the Abingdon office of New Peoples Bank, 350 West Main Street, Abingdon, Virginia 24210, and any duly reconvened meeting after adjournment thereof.

 Your vote is very important, regardless of the number of shares you own.
 You are urged to submit your vote as soon as possible.
 You will have the option to vote by telephone, via the Internet or by completing, dating and signing a proxy and returning it to the Company.
 Any shareholder who executes a proxy has the power to revoke it at any time by written notice to our Secretary, by executing a proxy dated as of a later date, or by voting in person at the Annual Meeting.
-It is expected that this Proxy Statement and the enclosed proxy card will be mailed on or about April 9, 2013 to all shareholders entitled to vote at the Annual Meeting.
+It is expected that this Proxy Statement and the enclosed proxy card will be mailed on or about April 10, 2015 to all shareholders entitled to vote at the Annual Meeting.

 The cost of soliciting proxies for the Annual Meeting will be borne by us.
-We do not intend to solicit proxies other than by use of the mails, but certain officers and our regular employees or our subsidiaries, without additional compensation, may use their personal efforts, by telephone or otherwise, to obtain proxies.
+We do not intend to solicit proxies other than by use of mail, however certain officers and our regular employees or our subsidiaries, without additional compensation, may use their personal efforts, by telephone or otherwise, to obtain proxies.
 We may also reimburse banks, brokerage firms and other custodians, nominees and fiduciaries for their reasonable out-of-pocket expenses in forwarding proxy materials to the beneficial owners of shares of Common Stock.

 To reduce the expenses of delivering duplicate proxy materials to shareholders, we are relying upon SEC rules that permit us to deliver only one proxy statement and annual report to multiple shareholders who share an address unless we received contrary instructions from any shareholder at that address.
-All shareholders sharing such an address will continue to receive separate proxy cards based on their registered ownership of Common Stock.
-Any shareholder sharing such an address who does not receive an individual proxy statement and annual report may write or call Registrar and Transfer Company as specified below and they will promptly send the materials to the shareholder at no cost.
-For future meetings, a shareholder may request separate copies of our proxy statement and annual report, or request that we only send one set of these materials if the shareholder is receiving multiple copies, by contacting Registrar and Transfer Company, Attn.: Investor Relations, 10 Commerce Drive, Cranford, NJ 07016, by telephoning Registrar and Transfer Company toll free at 1-800-368-5948, or by email at www.info@rtco.com.
+All shareholders sharing an address will continue to receive separate proxy cards based on their registered ownership of Common Stock.
+Any shareholder sharing an address who does not receive an individual proxy statement and annual report may write or call Computershare Investor Services ("Computershare") as specified below and Computershare will promptly send the materials to the shareholder at no cost.
+For future meetings, a shareholder may request separate copies of our proxy statement and annual report, or request that we only send one set of these materials if the shareholder is receiving multiple copies, by contacting Computershare at Attn.: Shareholder Services, 211 Quality Circle, Suite 210, College Station, TX 77845 or by telephoning Computershare toll free at 1-800-368-5948.

-On March 28, 2013, the record date for determining those shareholders entitled to notice of and to vote at the Annual Meeting, there were 21,871,063 shares of Common Stock issued and outstanding.
+On March 30, 2015, the record date for determining those shareholders entitled to notice of and to vote at the Annual Meeting, there were 22,878,654 shares of Common Stock issued and outstanding.
 Each outstanding share of Common Stock is entitled to one vote on all matters to be acted upon at the Annual Meeting.
 A majority of the shares of Common Stock entitled to vote, represented in person or by proxy, constitutes a quorum for the transaction of business at the Annual Meeting.